IlMioFrizzantinoAmabile/nnj/docs/source/index.rst

 NNJ Documentation
 ===================================

-nnj extends torch.nn with fast jacobian vector/matrix product (jvp/mvp).
+NNJ is torch.nn plus Jacobian operations.
+It efficiently implements both forward and backward passes of both directions and metrics in tangent spaces.
-It is a order of magnitude faster and more memory efficient than alternatives.
+It is a fast and more memory efficient extension of PyTorch.
-All jacobian computations are implemented in native PyTorch.

 Github: https://github.com/IlMioFrizzantinoAmabile/nnj